 The size of the overlay must ensure that the body and facial expressions referred to above are easily discernible from normal viewing distances.
-Where practicable a signer's image, when at rest, that is notionally framed to occupy at least one sixth of the picture area would normally be sufficient to ensure this condition is met.
+Where practicable a Irish Sign Language presenter's/interpreter's image, when at rest, that is notionally framed to occupy at least one sixth of the picture area would normally be sufficient to ensure this condition is met.

-For programmes, primarily aimed at deaf people and in the "open" format, a useful technique, can be to reduce the visual image by, for example, 25 per cent and use the subsequent blank area to place the interpreter.
+For programmes, primarily aimed at Deaf and Hard of Hearing people and in the "open" format, a useful technique, can be to reduce the visual image by, for example, 25 per cent and use the subsequent blank area to place the interpreter.